worace/coinage/iterations/iteration_1.markdown

 #### Transaction Structure

-We'll use a modified version of Bitcoin's format for structuring a transaction.
+We'll use a much-simplified version of Bitcoin's format for representing a transaction.
 The important pieces of information to include here are the individual transaction inputs followed by the individual transaction outputs.
+The actual Bitcoin protocol accomplishes this by defining its own binary data format, which packs the various pieces of transaction info into a carefully sequenced series of bits.

+The transaction format is important

+For now, we're going to see if we can get away with serializing our transactions as JSON.

-However since we want to be able to send a transaction around as an easily-interpreted series of bits, we'll also need to encode in the message how many inputs and outputs are included (that way a receiver) knows how many bytes to read for
+However since we want
+to be able to send a transaction around as an easily-interpreted series of bits, we'll also need to encode in the message how many inputs and outputs are included (that way a receiver) knows how many bytes to read for